nishadhka/Learning-Calculus-with-Python/README.md

 **Workshop outline**

 1. Calculus basics with Python (50 minutes), [Notebook](https://github.com/nishadhka/Learning-Calculus-with-Python/blob/master/introduction/Calculus-Differentiation-Integration.ipynb)
-   a.
-Sympy introduction
+     - Sympy introduction
-   b.
-Pyclaw introduction
+     - Pyclaw introduction
 2. Applications
+     -

 **Prerequisites**

 Python 3 with Numpy, Scipy, SymPy and Matplotlib is prerequisite for examples 1 and 2, Pyclaw is required for example3

+**UPDATE**
 **Jupyter Hub online at**
 http://howtotrainyourcomputer.in

-Access to the Jupyter Hub for first 30 users, please mention your github username in [this](https://docs.google.com/document/d/1cvXCpSMA1ItG7ZENaW_JccAQZEB2ZqciL3qYkF7dlTg/edit?usp=sharing) document to white list the access.
+Access to the Jupyter Hub for first 30 users, please mention your github username in [this](https://docs.google.com/document/d/1cvXCpSMA1ItG7ZENaW_JccAQZEB2ZqciL3qYkF7dlTg/edit?usp=sharing) document to white list your access.

 **Workshop content**